kliment-dukovski/kliment-dukovski.github.io/_posts/2026-07-31-collector-crypt-gacha-review.md

 </aside>

-If you decide to keep your cards, there’s a fourth option: borrow against them on Jupiter’s Offerbook.
+If you decide to keep your cards, there’s a bonus option: borrow against them on Jupiter’s Offerbook.

 Here’s how it works: